suryapratapsinghsuryavanshi/solverjs/README.md

 ## All Commonly used Functions
 ### info
+The info () function is used to print a concise summary of a DataFrame.
+This method prints information about a DataFrame including the index dtype and column dtypes, non-null values and memory usage.

     // The info function are give the information about the solverjs methods. solverjs.info();
     // The output is : information about the module.

 ### getFib
+The Fibonacci numbers form a sequence such that each number is the sum of the two preceding numbers, starting from 0 and 1 getFib function to calculate the nth term of the Fibonacci sequence.

     // The getFib function are return the n'th fibonacci number. console.log(solverjs.getFib(8));
     // The 8'th fibonacci number is : 8.

 ### getGcd
-    // The getGcd function are return the gcd of the given two numbers. console.log(solverjs.getGcd(12, 24));
+ The GCD is a mathematical term for the Greatest Common Divisor of two or more numbers.
+ It is the Greatest common divisor that completely divides two or more numbers without leaving any remainder.

+    console.log(solverjs.getGcd(12, 24));
     // The output is : 12.

 ### printFib
-    // The printFib function are return the string formated as:
-    // Fibonacci Series : 1 1 2 3 5
+The Fibonacci numbers form a sequence such that each number is the sum of the two preceding numbers, starting from 0 and 1 we use the recursive printFib function that takes a number n as a parameter and display  Fibonacci sequence uoto nth place .
+The first few Fibonacci numbers are:
+1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89…

     console.log(solverjs.printFib(8));
     // Fibonacci Series : 1 1 2 3 5 8 13 21

 ### sumAllDigit
-    // The sumAllDigit function are return the sum of all
-    // digit of the given number.
+Function that takes a number and returns sum of the digit the given number.

     console.log(solverjs.sumAllDighti(123));
     // The output is : 6

 ### reverseNumber
-    // The reverseNumber function are return the reverse of
-    // the given number.
+reverseNumber function that takes in a number and returns its reversed number.

     console.log(solverjs.reverseNumber(935));
     // The output is : 539

 ### isArmstrong
+An Armstrong number is a number such that the sum ! of its digits raised to the third power is equal to the number ! itself.
+153 is an Armstrong number.
+153 = (1*1*1)+ (5*5*5)+ (3*3*3)

     // The isArmstrong function are return true/false according
     // to the given number.
     console.log(solverjs.isArmstrong(153));
     // The output is : true

 ### sumOfN
-    // The sumOfN function returns the sum of n natural numbers. console.log(solverjs.sumOfN(5));
+The sumOfN function returns the sum of n natural numbers.

+    // console.log(solverjs.sumOfN(5));
     // The output is : 15

 ### fac
+Factorial is the product of a given positive integer multiplied by all lesser positive integers.
+Zero Factorial is interesting ... it is generally agreed that 0! = 1.

     // The fac function are return the factoril of the given number. console.log(solverjs.fac(5));
     // The output is : 120

 ### pow
+The function pow() is used to calculate the power raised to the base value.
+It takes two arguments.
+It returns the power raised to the base value.

     // The pow function are return the power of x^y. console.log(solverjs.pow(4, 2));
     // The output is : 16

 ### len
-    // The len function are return the length ot given number or string. console.log(solverjs.len(1234));
+len function returns the number of characters in a given string or number. len takes just one argument, string or number.

+    console.log(solverjs.len(1234));
     // The output is : 4

 ### isPrime
+Prime numbers are the positive integers having only two factors, 1 and the integer itself.

     // The isPrime function are return the true or false according
     // to the number is prime or not console.log(solverjs.isPrime(2));
     // The output is : true

 ### isCoPrime
+A Co-prime number is a set of numbers or integers which have only 1 as their common factor i.e. their highest common factor (HCF) will be 1.

     // The isCoPrime function are return the true/false
     // acording the both number are co-prime or not. console.log(solverjs.isCoPrime(13, 34));
     // The output is : true

 ### isKishnamurthyNumber
-    // The Krshna Murthy Number is a number sum of all factorial digit
-    // is equal to the given number. console.log(solverjs.isKishnamurthyNumber(145));
+A Krishnamurthy number is a number whose sum of the factorial of digits is equal to the number itself.
+For example 145, sum of factorial of each digits: 1! + 4! + 5! = 1 + 24 + 120 = 145
+isKishnamurthyNumbrer is a boolean function that take number as agrument and return true/false.

+    console.log(solverjs.isKishnamurthyNumber(145));
     // The output is : true

 ### avg
+The average calculated by avg is the arithmetic mean (the sum of the values divided by the number of values).

     // Average - is a term mid of the all given data point. console.log(solverjs.avg([5, 6, 8, 9, 3]));
     // The output is : 6.2

 ### mod
-    // mod is define the absulute value whout sign. console.log(solverjs.mod(-145));
+mod function return absolute value of a number is the number without its sign.

+    console.log(solverjs.mod(-145));
     // The output is : 145

 ### wordCount
+This method relies on the number of words present in the input string to count the number of words as every word in a sentence is separated by a space.

-    // Word Counter is count he word of the given stirng.
+    // Word Counter is count he word of the given string.
     // provide seperator.
     console.log(solverjs.wordCount('alsdjf lasjfd lsjf', ' '));
     // The output is : 3

 ### isLeap
+ A leap year is a year with 366 days instead of 365; every 4 years in February one extra day is added.
-    // The isLeap year check the given year is leap or not. console.log(solverjs.isLeap(2021));
+ The isLeap year check the given year is leap or not and return true/false.

+    //console.log(solverjs.isLeap(2021));
     // The output is : false

 ### lcm
+Least Common Multiple(LCM) is a method to find the smallest common multiple between any two or more numbers.
+A common multiple is a number which is a multiple of two or more numbers. lcm function takes two numbers as argument and return lcm of these number.

-    // Find the lcm of two numbers. console.log(solverjs.lcm(12, 3));
+    console.log(solverjs.lcm(12, 3));
     // The output is : 12

 ### hcf
+The greatest number which divides each of the two or more numbers is called HCF or Highest Common Factor.
+It is also called the Greatest Common Measure(GCM) and Greatest Common Divisor(GCD). hcf function takes two numbers as argument and return hcf of these number.

-    // Find the hcf of two numbers. console.log(solverjs.hcf(72, 23));
+    console.log(solverjs.hcf(72, 23));
     // The output is : 1

 ### ascii
+ASCII (which stands for American Standard Code for Information Interchange) is a character encoding standard for text files in computers and other devices.
+ASCII is a subset of Unicode and is made up of 128 symbols in the character set. ascii method is returning equivalent numeric ascii value for the given character.

-    // Find the ascii value of the given charector. console.log(solverjs.ascii('A'));
+    // Find the ascii value of the given character. console.log(solverjs.ascii('A'));
     // The output is : 65

 ### reverse
-    // The method reverse the given stirn g. console.log(solverjs.reverse('abcde'));
+ The method reverse the given string.

+     //console.log(solverjs.reverse('abcde'));
     // The output is : edcba

 ### isPalindrome
+A palindrome is a word, number, phrase, or other sequence of characters which reads the same backward as forward, such as madam or racecar.
-    // The isPalindrome check the given stirn is
-    // palindrome or not.
+The isPalindrome check the given stirng is palindrome or not.

-    console.log(solverjs.isPalindrome('abcba'));
+    //console.log(solverjs.isPalindrome('abcba'));
     // The output is : true

 ### permutation
-    // The permutation return the all combination of a string. console.log(solverjs.permutation('abc'));
+A permutation is an arrangement of objects in a definite order.
+The members or elements of sets are arranged here in a sequence or linear order. permutation function take one string  argument and return all combination of string.

+    console.log(solverjs.permutation('abc'));
     // The output is : [ 'abc', 'acb', 'bac', 'bca', 'cab', 'cba' ]

 ### alternativeStringArrange
-    // The alternativeStringArrange return alternetive marge string. console.log(solverjs.alternativeStringArrange('abcde', 'xyz'));
+The alternativeStringArrange takes two string argument alternative merge  the character and return new merge string.

+    //console.log(solverjs.alternativeStringArrange('abcde', 'xyz'));
     // The output is : axbyczde
     // Time Complexity O(n)

 ### phoneValidator
-    // The phoneValidator check the numebr is a valid or not. console.log(solverjs.phoneValidator('+910011223344'));
+The phoneValidator takes number as argument and check the numebr is a valid or not , return true/false.

+    //console.log(solverjs.phoneValidator('+910011223344'));
     // The output is : true

 ### phoneExtractor
-    // The phoneExtractor find the phone number in stirng. console.log(solverjs.phoneExtractor('this is no. +910011223344'));
+The phoneExtractor takes string as argument ,find the phone number in stirng and return phone number.

+    //console.log(solverjs.phoneExtractor('this is no. +910011223344'));
     // The output is : +910011223344

 ### isAlNum
+Alphanumericals are a combination of alphabetical and numerical characters, and is used to describe the collection of Latin letters.

     // The isAlNum method check the given string
     // alphanumeric or not return boolean value. console.log(solverjs.isAlNum('55x'));
     // The output is : true

 ### isAlpha
-    // The isAlpha method check the givne string
-    // alpha or not return boolean value. console.log(solverjs.isAlpha('55'));
+The isAlpha method check the givne string alpha or not return boolean value.

+    //console.log(solverjs.isAlpha('55'));
     // The output is : false

 ### numToAscii
-    // The numToAscii method are return
-    // number to correspond char value.
+The numToAscii method  that converts a decimal number into ASCII or char value.

     console.log(solverjs.numToAscii(97));
     // The output is : a

 ### isDecimal
-    // The method are check the given string are decimal
-    // or return corspond boolean value.
+isDecimal is a function that returns true if all characters in a string are decimal.
+If all characters are not decimal then it returns false.

     console.log(solverjs.isDecimal('55'));
     // The output is : true

 ### isLower
-    // The isLower method are used for check the all
-    // charector in lower case form or not. console.log(solverjs.isLower('lower'));
+The isLower method are used for check the all charector in lower case form or not.

+    //console.log(solverjs.isLower('lower'));
     // The output is : true

 ### isUpper
-    // The isUpper method are used for check the all
-    // charector in upper case form or not. console.log(solverjs.isUpper('UPPER'));
+The isUpper method are used for check the all charector in upper case form or not.

+    //console.log(solverjs.isUpper('UPPER'));
     // The output is : true

 ### isTitle
+The isTitle method returns True if all words in a text start with a upper case letter, AND the rest of the word are lower case letters, otherwise False.

     // The isTitle method are used for check the
-    // given strin in title form or not. console.log(solverjs.isTitle('Title'));
+    // given string in title form or not. console.log(solverjs.isTitle('Title'));
     // The output is : true

 ### isSpace
+The isSpace method returns True if all the characters in a string are whitespaces, otherwise False.

     // The isSpace method are used for check the given
-    // string is all charector in space or not. console.log(solverjs.isSpace('  '));
+    // string is all character in space or not. console.log(solverjs.isSpace('  '));
     // The output is : true

 ### token
-    // The token method provides a unique token value
-    // for any kind of authentication in string format. console.log(solverjs.token());
+The token method provides a unique token value for any kind of authentication in string format.

+    //console.log(solverjs.token());
     // The output is : l\sF\h1402241vmEY@xkFziVNp (unique token)

 ### randomInt
-    // Generates a random integer between the given range. console.log(solverjs.randomInt(5, 9));
+randomint function takes two argument as a range and generates a random integer between the given range.

+    //console.log(solverjs.randomInt(5, 9));
     // The output is : 7

 ### remainder
+remainder returns the remainder of a number divided by another number. remainder function take 2 number as a argument and return the remainder (first number divide by Second number). remember second number can't be 0,function  returns an error as you cannot divide by 0.

     // Use to find the remainder or modulo division. console.log(solverjs.remainder(5, 2));
     // The output is : 1

 ### isFibonacci
-    // Use for checking the number is a fibonacci number or not. console.log(solverjs.isFibonacci(5));
+The Fibonacci numbers form a sequence such that each number is the sum of the two preceding numbers, starting from 0 and 1. isFibonacci is a boolean function that take one number as argument , checks the number is a fibonacci number or not  and return true/false;

+    console.log(solverjs.isFibonacci(5));
     // The output is : true